PAST2212/domainthreat/README.md

 ==> Results from 2.1. will be enhanced by translated keywords from topic-keywords.txt file.
 For example "urlaub" is the german word for "holiday".
 The program will now find in addition german registerd     domains like "urlaub.com"<br>

 2.3.
-Keywords from file unique_brand_names.txt are used to find these keywords (e.g. tui) in content of webpages of monitoring results from point 2.1. and from 2.2. (if any lamguages are provided)<br>
+Keywords from file unique_brand_names.txt are used to find these keywords (e.g. tui) in content of webpages of monitoring results from point 2.1. and from 2.2. (if any supported languages are provided)<br>

    ==> Results are exported to Advanced_Monitoring_Results_Calender_Week_ .csv File<br>